How Perception Affects Women Giving Birth Naturally

 will

 have it.
-However, if you believe that your body was perfectly
+However, if instead they believe that the body was perfectly